pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 ### Cause

 Single quotes were introduced around the `--file` and `--local-path` arguments in an attempt to enable the app to work on paths with spaces.
-Reportedly, this behavior is broken on vscode.PsuedoTerminal, but not in PowerShell. `Tanzu Debug` uses the PsuedoTerminal whereas `Tanzu Apply` uses PowerShell.
+Reportedly, this behavior is broken on `vscode.PsuedoTerminal`, but not in PowerShell. `Tanzu Debug` uses the PsuedoTerminal whereas `Tanzu Apply` uses PowerShell.

 ### Solution

 1. Run `Tanzu Apply`.
 2. Wait until the workload is ready.
 3. Run `Tanzu Debug`.
-Because the workload exists, `Tanzu Debug` does not try to re-apply.
+Because the workload exists, `Tanzu Debug` does not retry.